germabyte/pdf-excel-password-cracker/README.md

-# PDF Password Cracker
+# PDF and Excel Password Cracker

 ## Description

-This Python script is designed to perform a brute-force attack to unlock password-protected PDF files.
-It uses a combination of numeric and dictionary-based approaches to try and crack the password.
-The script is built using the PyPDF2 library for handling PDF files and tkinter for a basic graphical user interface to select files and input parameters.
+This Python script is capable of cracking password-protected PDF and Excel files using brute-force and dictionary attack methods.
+The script utilizes various libraries including `msoffcrypto`, `PyPDF2`, `openpyxl`, and `tkinter` for a graphical user interface.
+It offers flexibility in handling both numeric and dictionary-based attacks, making it versatile for different cracking scenarios.

 ## Features

+- **Support for Multiple File Types**: Works with both PDF and Excel files.
-- **Numeric Brute Force**: Attempts to unlock the PDF by trying numeric passwords up to a specified number of digits.
+- **Numeric Brute Force**: Attempts passwords using numeric combinations up to a specified number of digits.
-- **Dictionary Attack**: Uses a list of passwords from provided text files to attempt to unlock the PDF.
+- **Dictionary Attack**: Utilizes provided text files containing potential passwords.
-- **Graphical File Selection**: Easily select your target PDF file and text files containing potential passwords through a file dialog interface.
+- **File Dialog Interface**: Enables easy file selection for both the target file and the dictionary files.
-- **Progress Display**: Shows the progress of the brute-forcing process using tqdm.
+- **Progress Tracking**: Progress of the brute-forcing attempt is displayed using tqdm.
+- **Flexible Password Testing**: Handles different methods for testing passwords on PDF and Excel files.

 ## Requirements

 - Python 3.x
-- PyPDF2
-- tqdm
+- Libraries: `msoffcrypto`, `PyPDF2`, `openpyxl`, `tqdm`, `tkinter`
-- tkinter (usually included in standard Python installations)
+- Tkinter is generally included in standard Python installations.

 ## Installation

 1. Clone the repository or download the script.
-2. Install the required libraries using pip:
+2. Install the necessary libraries:
    ```
-   pip install PyPDF2 tqdm
+   pip install msoffcrypto PyPDF2 openpyxl tqdm
    ```

 ## Usage

-1. Run the script in a Python environment.
+1. Execute the script in a Python environment.
-2. A file dialog will appear.
-Select the PDF file you wish to unlock.
+2. Select the PDF or Excel file you want to crack through the file dialog.
-3. Input the maximum number of digits for the numeric brute force attempt.
+3. Enter the maximum number of digits for the numeric brute force attack.
-4. Select text files containing possible passwords for the dictionary attack (optional).
+4. Optionally, choose text files that contain possible passwords for the dictionary attack.
-5. The script will first attempt numeric brute forcing, followed by the dictionary attack if text files were provided.
+5. The script will first try numeric brute-forcing and then proceed to the dictionary attack if dictionary files are provided.
-6. If the password is found, it will be displayed in the console.
+6. The script will notify you of the successful password discovery and save the decrypted file.

-## Warning
+## Caution

-This tool is intended for educational purposes and for recovering passwords of PDFs you are legally entitled to access.
-Using this tool for cracking passwords of files you do not own or have permission to access may be illegal in your jurisdiction.
+This tool is intended strictly for educational purposes and legitimate use cases like recovering lost passwords for files you legally own.
+Utilizing this tool for unauthorized access to files can be illegal in many jurisdictions and is strongly discouraged.